Paul Chandelier: International career

 On 23 March 1911, shortly after helping Lillois win its first-ever title, the USFSA selected the 19-year-old Chandelier to play an unofficial match between UIAFA's France and AFA's England at the Parc de Princes, which ended in a 1–3 loss.
 He was then a member of the French squad that participated in the 1911 UIAFA European Football Tournament at Roubaix, an unofficial European Championship organized by UIAFA, in which France was knocked out in the semifinals by Bohemia, in which he scored a consolation goal with a beautiful shot from 25 meters in an eventual 1–4 loss.

 Chandelier (fifth, from the right) with the Lions of Flanders selection on 4 January 1914.

-When the USFSA joined the CFI in 1913, Chandelier finally became eligible to play for the official French national team, making his debut on 9 March, in a friendly match against Switzerland at Geneva, scoring twice to help his side to a 4–1 win.
+When the USFSA joined the CFI in 1913, Chandelier finally became eligible to play for the French national team, making his debut on 9 March, in a friendly match against Switzerland at Geneva, scoring twice to help his side to a 4–1 win.
 On 4 January 1914, Chandelier played for the so-called Lions des Flandres, a regional scratch team representing Northern France, in a friendly against the Paris football team; he scored the opening goal in an eventual 3–1 win.
 He earned a further two caps in 1914, against Belgium and Italy.